Today, I was asked about how to calculate progress on a task list in SharePoint using Power Auotmate

 Continue Reading Pieter Veenstra’s Article on their blog

-Calculate progress of tasks in SharePoint using Power Automate
+Calculate work in progress of tasks in SharePoint using Power Automate

 Blog Syndicated with Pieter Veenstra’s Permission